-Patricia Lovett was Vice-Chair of the Heritage Crafts Association from when it was founded to when she took up the role of Chair in 2017.
+Patricia Lovett was Vice-Chair of Heritage Crafts from when it was founded to when she took up the role of Chair in 2017.
 She is a professional scribe and illuminator who has written over a dozen books, her latest being ‘The Art and History of Calligraphy’ published by the British Library.
 Patricia teaches and lectures all over the world and specialises in traditional manuscript skills.

 Judit Seymour – Vice Chair

 Judit trains financial services professionals in risk management globally and lends her professional experience to Bedfordshire Police and Crime Commissioner as a non-executive director and Bedford Girls’ School as well as Heritage Craft Association as a trustee.
 At the start of her career, Judit was a barrister followed by a move to the City and risk management in various financial services companies, including board roles.
 She is a serial knitter and relishes long-haul travel to give time to her knitting projects.